thomwolf/Magic-Sand/README.md

 # Magic Sand
-Magic Sand is a software for operating an augmented reality sandbox like the [Augmented Reality Sandbox](https://arsandbox.ucdavis.edu) developped by [UC Davis](http://idav.ucdavis.edu/~okreylos/ResDev/SARndbox/).
+Magic Sand is a software for operating an augmented reality sandbox like this one:

 ![First View of a Magic Sandbox](./art/general-view-2.jpg)

+An augmented reality sandbox is made of a sand box, a depth detector (like a Kinect) and a beamer coupled together.
+The software provided on this repository control the beamer and the kinect in order to project on the sand colors which are related to the height of the sand.

+This project was inspired and adapted from the [Augmented Reality Sandbox](https://arsandbox.ucdavis.edu) developped by [UC Davis](http://idav.ucdavis.edu/~okreylos/ResDev/SARndbox/).
 It is a partial port of the [SARndbox](https://github.com/KeckCAVES/SARndbox) project of Oliver Kreylos under [openframeworks](http://openframeworks.cc/) and is also adapted from the [ofxKinectProjectorToolkit](https://github.com/genekogan/ofxKinectProjectorToolkit) by Gene Kogan.

-It was ported to openframeworks for multi-plateform support with user interface and simple calibration by [Thomas Wolf](https://github.com/thomwolf) and later modified and extended with some games by [Rasmus R. Paulsen](http://people.compute.dtu.dk/rapa).
+It was ported to openFrameworks with multi-plateform support (linux/macos/windows), a simple user interface and a robust yet simple calibration procedure by [Thomas Wolf](https://github.com/thomwolf) and later modified and extended with some games by [Rasmus R. Paulsen](http://people.compute.dtu.dk/rapa).

 ![Animation of a Magic Sandbox](./art/animated-box.gif)